alexagosto/EasyCode/README.md

 ### 10- **Run Function**
     The last function EasyCode boasts is the ability to read out files under the .ec ending with EasyCode syntax code.
 A file named ExampleCode.ec has been added to the project to give users an idea of how to use said feature, and how to get started on writing their own code.

-    Simply use the RUN function such as:
+    Simply run the main.py file, and type in the RUN function as follows:
     ->> RUN("ExampleCode.ec")

     With that simple command the language will read out the code you have made and give you the result.
+    You're now ready to make your own EasyCode files. : )

     Thanks for using EasyCode!
 ___